SpriteOvO/closely/README.md

 ```

 > [!NOTE]
-> This project is in an initial development phase, ths configuration may frequently undergo breaking changes in releases.
+> This project is in an initial development phase, this configuration may frequently undergo breaking changes in releases.

 ### 2. Build and Run